 If you’re of retirement age and want to supplement your income, you may want to consider a Home Equity Conversion Mortgage (HECM).
 A HECM is a reverse mortgage through the Federal Housing Authority (FHA) that converts your home’s equity into cash or a line of credit with no monthly payments.
-We explain how a HECM works, the pros and cons and when it might make sense for your finances.
+Many people also work with a financial advisor to optimize their retirement savings and investments for their needs and goals.
+Let’s break down how a HECM works, the pros and cons and when it might make sense for your finances.

 How a HECM Works

 A HECM is a type of reverse mortgage, which means that it’s essentially a loan taken out against the value of your home.
-A reverse mortgage is just what it sounds like – a mortgage in reverse.
-It allows you to take some of the equity you’ve built in your home and convert it into cash or a line of credit without selling your home or accruing additional bills.
+A reverse mortgage is a mortgage in reverse.
+This means that it allows you to take some of the equity you’ve built in your home and convert it into cash or a line of credit without selling your home or accruing additional bills.
 It’s similar to a home equity loan or home equity line of credit (HELOC).

 Reverse mortgages are unique in that you aren’t required to make loan payments.
 Rather, when you sell your home or pass away, the entire balance of the loan becomes due.